sleepyfoxen/moobot/README.md

 ### warnings

 discord.py is really hip and cool but unfortunately it doesn't document any of the `ext` framework.
 Luckily it's mostly self explanatory.
 Protip: a `Bot` is just a subclass of `discord.Client` (so moving to the `Bot` framework was pretty easily done).

+Also, if you are cool enough to use a compiled python, make sure that `sqlite-devel` or `libsqlite3-dev` (debian) is installed and `--enable-loadable-sqlite-extensions` is set (which may or may not be set by default if sqlite dev is already present)